 Having pursued acting as one of the top actors under six at the KD Studio Actors Conservatory, Kevin Michael shifted his focus to filmmaking after being invited to attend a special production course at an actors studio in the Dallas metroplex.
 He was twelve years old.
 Enthralled by the craft, he found a week-long internship being trained as a camera assistant on the production of a series of videos for children’s entertainer Eddie Coker.
 For the next year, he taught acting to children at Dallas Young Actors Studio while enrolled in courses himself and working as a crew member on in-house productions.
 He finished high school at fourteen and enrolled in community college.
 At the same time, he began an internship with a local television station, and at sixteen he was employed as a contract producer in rotation with the full-time producers for weekly stories.
 He was also put in charge of a half-hour special on teenage drinking to be made with the local Plano high schools, guiding development of the piece and leading production.
 A music video he co-produced for a local band earned him a Telly Award at fifteen.

 Kevin attended Austin College with a concurrent study at Bond University, Australia, studying film and television production.
 During college, he was involved in numerous student pictures, consulting for three senior projects.
 Before co-founding Xteamartists, he worked in various capacities around DFW trying to get projects off the ground.
 While Post Supervisor for a cooking show called Fed Up!, he worked on a pilot for a voluntourism series concept.
 Kevin also spent six months as a voice actor and creative producer for an audio drama called Hunting Alice now being produced in LA.
-Following a casual meeting with Andrew Yorke, the two began collaborating on the feature-length picture Videotape.
+Following a casual meeting with Andrew Yorke, the two began collaborating on the experimental feature Videotape.
 Though filling numerous other positions as a filmmaker, Kevin also took over the role of producer: securing investments and equipment; coordinating shoots, post, and screenings; and managing the sales and distribution.
-Before turning to literature, Kevin produced a short with Andrew titled Bored Games as a favour to a friend and professor running an arts festival in North Texas.